Mac-lp3/typescript-serverless-demo/README.md

 ## TODO

-* command to load in csv:
-    * start in bg container
-        * reuse the one in the package
-    * command w/ new container exec
+* pattern for running SQL in lambda vs docker
 * create pool outside of handler
-* pass in query params
+* pass in query params to lambda

-* proper drug data to insert on deploy

 * confirm/test response body serialization